Blaizzy/mlx-embeddings/docs/Typechecking.md

 command line.
 We use it ignore the `Library/Homebrew/vendor` directory, which contains gem definitions which we do not wish to type check.

-- The `files.yaml` file.
-It contains a list of every Ruby file in the codebase divided into 3 strictness levels, false, true and strict.
+- Every Ruby file in the codebase is divided into three strictness levels: false, true and strict.
 The `false` files only report errors related to the syntax, constant resolution and correctness of the method signatures, and not type errors.
 We use this file to override strictness on a file-by-file basis.
 Our longtime goal is to move all `false` files to `true`